 3. One Nation, One Flag

 Describe a time when seeing the American flag on display created an emotional experience for you.
-Reflect on your own reaction, and describe the reaction of others who were also present at that event.
+Reflect on your own reaction, and describe the reaction of others who were also present.

 4. This Is My Country

-Did your teen enjoy these creative writing prompts about Honor America Days?
-If so, check back once a month on Writing Prompt Wednesdays for even more topics that especially appeal to teens, such as:
+Did your homeschool teens enjoy these patriotic writing prompts about Honor America Days?
+If so, they’ll enjoy exploring other patriotic writing topics that appeal to middle school and high school students, such as:

 - Patriotic Journal Prompts